What does a Electrical Installer do?

 - High school diploma or equivalent required; vocational training or degree in electrical technology preferred.

-- Strong knowledge of electrical systems, equipment, and safety protocols.
+- Strong knowledge of electrical codes and safety standards.

 Is becoming a Electrical Installer a good career path?